 "Her songs rumble with emotion."
 NY Times

 Austin, TX based singer-songwriter Amy Atchley has a long history of performing in Austin and New York City since the 90’s.
-With four solo releases under her belt, Amy returned to the studio to record a new a collection of songs to be released in the coming months!
+With four solo releases under her belt, Amy returned to the studio to record a new a collection of songs to be released on February 17, 2023!
 The project, featuring 8 originals and one cover was and produced by Robert Harrison of Cotton Mather.
 The songs were written on piano and/or guitar which serve as the record’s backbone to support Atchley’s signature ethereal and incandescent vocals, giving the music a moody, yet irresistible vibe.
 The project was recorded in Harrison’s cabin studio in the TX hill country just outside of Austin and provided a haven to clear the mind and let the creativity flow.

 The title track, “Sometimes a Woman is King” is about sisterhood and is for all the strong women and survivors, the moms, the mother figures, the leaders out front and the quiet storms behind the scenes; to all the women who keep the world turning and to Mother Earth, herself.
 This track is a universal anthem-like song that features Amy’s arresting vocals, piano playing and songwriting that introduces listeners to the dreamy landscape that she and Harrison have created.